idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 By acquiring an Access Grant, a dApp ensures that it'll have a copy of the user's data (either a credential or an attribute) until the UNIX timestamp on `lockedUntil` has passed.
 This is especially relevant to be able to fulfill compliance obligations.

-This is achived by combining two mechanisms:
+This is achieved by combining two mechanisms:

 - On idOS, by asking the user to share a credential/attribute, which creates a copy of its current state, encrypted to the `receiverPublicKey` you provide.
 The id of this copy is what's called `dataId`.
 - On the blockchain you're using, by creating an Access Grant entry in a Smart Contract on the chain you're using.